Croatisation: Croatisation of Italians in Dalmatia

-Late 20th century

-Following the establishment of the Croatian Republic of Herzeg-Bosnia in November 1991, and especially from May 1992 forward, the Herzeg-Bosnia leadership engaged in continuing and coordinated efforts to dominate and "Croatise" (or ethnically cleanse) the municipalities which they claimed were part of Herzeg-Bosnia, with increasing persecution and discrimination directed against the Bosniak population.
-The Croatian Defence Council (HVO), the military formation of Croats, took control of many municipal governments and services, removing or marginalising local Bosniak leaders.
-Herzeg-Bosnia authorities and Croat military forces took control of the media and imposed Croatian ideas and propaganda.
-Croatian symbols and currency were introduced, and Croatian curricula and the Croatian language were introduced in schools.
-Many Bosniaks were removed from positions in government and private business; humanitarian aid was managed and distributed to the Bosniaks' disadvantage; and Bosniaks in general were increasingly harassed.
-Many of them were deported to concentration camps: Heliodrom, Dretelj, Gabela, Vojno, and Šunje.

-Following the breakup of Yugoslavia, the official language Serbo-Croatian broke up into separate official languages and the process in relation to Croatian involved the Croatisation of its lexicon.
+In 2001 about 500 Italians were counted in Dalmatia.
+In particular, according to the official Croatian census of 2011, there are 83 Italians in Split (equal to 0.05% of the total population), 16 in Šibenik (0.03%) and 27 in Dubrovnik (0.06%).
+According to the official Croatian census of 2021, there are 63 Italians in Zadar (equal to 0.09% of the total population).

 Croatisation in the NDH

-The Croatisation during Independent State of Croatia (NDH) was aimed primarily towards Serbs, and to a lesser degree and towards Italians, Jews and Roma.
-The Ustaše aim was a "pure Croatia" and the biggest enemy was the ethnic Serb population of Croatia, Bosnia and Herzegovina.
+The Croatisation during Independent State of Croatia (NDH) was aimed primarily towards Serbs, and to a lesser degree, towards Jews and Roma.
+The Ustaše aim was a "pure Croatia" and the main target was the ethnic Serb population of Croatia, Bosnia and Herzegovina.
 The ministers of NDH announced the goals and strategies of the Ustaše in May 1941.
 The same statements and similar or related ones were also repeated in public speeches by single ministers, such as Mile Budak in Gospić and, a month later, by Mladen Lorković.